Ambrym, Vanuatu - Things to Do in Ambrym

 Top Things to Do in Ambrym

-Booking Tip: Arrange through village chiefs or cultural centers with at least 2-3 days notice, costing $30-50 per person.
-Ceremonies are typically held during special occasions or can be arranged for visitors with proper cultural protocols observed.
+Booking Tip: Arrange through village chiefs or cultural centers with 2-3 days notice, expecting to pay 3000-5000 vatu per person as a cultural contribution.
+Ceremonies typically occur during special occasions or can be arranged for visitors with proper respect and advance planning.

 Getting There